Yakov Turgenev: Career

 In 1671 he joined the service of the Reitarska system.
 In 1683, he was invited to the estate in Vorotynsky County.
 In 1694, he commanded a company in the Kozhuhovskaya campaign.

 In 1700 Peter I ordered Turgenev to hold a wedding parody that was a parody of traditional customs.
 Ivan Fedorovich Romodanovsky portrayed the king and the queen was played by Ivan Buturlin.
-At the wedding Turgenev lampooned the boyars, following Peter's speech about cutting the boyars' beards..
+At the wedding Turgenev lampooned the boyars, following Peter's speech about cutting the boyars' beards.

 Death

-Yakov Turgenev died at age 45 during a cruel joke of the The All-Joking, All-Drunken Synod of Fools and Jesters.
+Yakov Turgenev died at age 45 during a cruel joke of The All-Joking, All-Drunken Synod of Fools and Jesters, having drunken himself to death.